 Non-governmental council members will not be selected to serve more than three consecutive terms on the council.
 This policy applies to the seat (e.g., Conservation seat).
-If qualified, the same individual may apply for another seat on the council (e.g., Citizen-at-large) once they are
+If qualified, the same individual may apply for another seat on the council (e.g., Citizen-At-Large) once they are term-limited on another seat (e.g., Conservation).
+The ONMS Director may waive the limit if a seat is difficult to fill or continuity of membership is deemed critical.
+For ONMS' complete term limits policy, see the National Marine Sanctuary Advisory Council Implementation Handbook.

 - D. Council Officer Elections and Terms - 1.
-The council shall elect one member to serve as chair, and one member to serve as vice chair.
+The council shall elect one member to serve as chair, one member to serve as vice chair, and one member to serve as executive officer.
 The vice chair shall act as chair in the absence of the chair.
-Terms of the chair and vice chair are two years; if re-elected, the chair and vice chair may serve a maximum of two consecutive terms.
-The council may elect one member to serve as council secretary.
-The council secretary's term is two years; if re-elected, the council secretary may serve consecutive terms. - 2.
-If desired, a chair, vice chair, or secretary may leave his/her term to run for another council officer position.
-If the chair, vice chair, or secretary is elected to a new position, the council shall nominate and elect a new representative for the vacated position.
+The term for each officer is two years; if re-elected, an officer may serve a second term for a maximum of two consecutive terms (i.e. 4 years total). - 2.
+If desired, a chair, vice chair, or executive officer may leave their office to assume another council officer position.
+If the chair, vice chair, or executive officer is elected to a different officer position, the council shall nominate and elect a new representative for the vacated position.
 Council members, including non-voting members, may nominate individuals for the council officer positions (except sanctuary superintendents and/or their designees).
-Any primary member of the council, including government seats and non-voting seats, may be nominated and elected as a council officer.
-Election for all positions is by majority vote of all council members, including the non-voting members and votes can be made by written ballot.
+Any primary member of the council, including representatives of government seats and non-voting seats, may be nominated and elected as a council officer.
+Election for all positions is by majority vote of all council members, including non-voting members, and votes can be made by written ballot.
 Members who will not be present at the time of the election may submit their vote in writing to the sanctuary superintendent prior to the meeting. - 3.
 If a council officer resigns, the council should hold an election at the next regularly scheduled council meeting.
-If the newly elected individual feels comfortable, he/she may begin serving in his/her position immediately upon being elected; otherwise, he/she may begin serving at the next meeting.
-If the chair resigns, the vice chair can act on his/her behalf until the new chair assumes his/her position.
-If the vice chair resigns, the secretary can acts on his/her behalf until the new vice chair assumes his/her position.
-If the secretary resigns, the position may remain vacant until the new secretary assumes his/her position. - 4.
-In extraordinary circumstances, if all council officers resign at the same time, the council can agree to allow another council member to serve as interim chair until the new officers are elected; new officers should be elected at the next scheduled council meeting. - 5.
+If the newly elected individual feels comfortable, they may begin serving in their position immediately upon being elected; otherwise, they may begin serving at the next meeting.
+If the chair resigns, the vice chair can act on their behalf until the new chair assumes their position.
+If the vice chair resigns, the executive officer can act on their behalf until the new vice chair assumes their position.
+If the executive officer resigns, the position may remain vacant until the new executive officer assumes their position. - 4.
+In extraordinary circumstances, if all council officers resign at the same time, the council, through facilitation by the sanctuary superintendent, can agree to allow another council member to serve as interim chair until the new officers are elected; new officers should be elected at the next scheduled council meeting. - 5.
 Roles of Council Officers: - a.
 Chair: The chair schedules and sets agendas for all council meetings with the approval of the sanctuary superintendent; presides over all meetings of the full council and ensures that meetings are run according to accepted meeting practices; signs all correspondence and documents authorized by the council; and generally represents the council's interests and concerns to the public.
-The chair also continues to fulfill the general roles that all council members fill, including representing the interests of his/her constituents.
+The chair also continues to fulfill the same general duties of all council members, including representing the interests of their constituents.